Where are they now? The last Man Utd side to win a trophy from 2017

 ST: Marcus Rashford (Anthony Martial, ’84)

-Rashford racked up more appearances and minutes for Mourinho than any other United outfield playing during his tenure.
+Rashford racked up more appearances and minutes for Mourinho than any other United outfield player during his tenure.
 For a manager who is viewed as not giving youth a chance, Mourinho had plenty of time for the England international.

-“My time under Jose was a massive learning period for me and I feel like I understood football in a different way to what I understood football before that,” Rashford told Sky Sports on his period with Mourinho.
+“My time under Jose was a massive learning period for me and I feel like I understood football in a different way to what I understood football before that,” Rashford told Sky Sports about his period with Mourinho.